 V. District Procedures for New Students

-A. At the high school level, incoming students who enroll after district administration of Pre-ACT® or ACT® Assessment may provide verified results of these assessments from prior administration.
-If verified results are not provided, students will take all high school locally-developed Essential Learner Outcome assessments.
+A. At the high school level, incoming students who enroll after district administration of Pre-ACT 8/9, Pre-ACT® or ACT® Assessment may provide verified results of these assessments from prior administration.
+If verified results are not provided, the building will review the student’s transcript and follow the appropriate steps outlined in III. of this Rule to determine if a student has demonstrated proficiency.

 VI.
 District Procedures for Students with Disabilities and EL Students